Rank Sums Exercise 12 uses Data Set 33 “Disney World Wait Times” ... | Channels for Pearson+

 Rank Sums Exercise 12 uses Data Set 33 “Disney World Wait Times” in Appendix B, and the sample size for the 5:00 PM Tower of Terror wait times is n = 50.

-d.
-If we have sample paired data with n nonzero differences and one of the two rank sums is k, find an expression for the other rank sum.
+c.
+If we have sample paired data with 50 nonzero differences and the sum of the positive ranks is 165, find the absolute value of the sum of the negative ranks.

 Verified step by step guidance